-Since the creation of the IRA (Individual Retirement Account) back in the early 1970s, the IRS has permitted an IRA to use IRA funds to buy a house, hold it, or flip real estate.
+Did you know you can flip homes with your self-directed IRA funds?
+In fact, since the creation of the IRA (Individual Retirement Account) back in the early 1970s, the IRS has permitted IRA holders to use IRA funds to buy a house, hold it, or flip real estate.
 You can find this information on the IRS website.

 Therefore, when you use a Self-Directed IRA to buy real estate, you can purchase:

 - Undeveloped land

 You can do all of this and more, tax-free and without custodian consent (we’ll touch on the meaning of IRA custodians and custodian consent later).